Phase boundaries in algebraic conformal QFT: Introduction

+In \cite{FRS03,FFRS04,TFT1,TFT2}, a defect is a transmissive boundary condition between isomorphic or different two-dimensional (Euclidean) CFTs on both sides.
+In \cite{FFRS07}, a conformal defect is a boundary with energy conservation, including the reflective (hard boundary) and the transmissive (phase boundary) case.

+An interesting independent approach to defects and boundaries in the setting of nets of von Neumann algebras recently appeared in \cite{BDH}.
+Here, defects are certain chiral nets of local algebras on $S^1$ split into two half-circles, that may involve degrees of freedom that are attached to the boundary point, and are not required to be covariant under translations away from the boundary.
+In fact, there is no covariance assumed at all.
+For a more detailed comparison with our \dref{d:bc}, see \rref{r:BDH} below.

-Because the two theories share the same stress-energy tensor, they share the same unitary representation of the conformal group on the Hilbert space.
+Because (in our setting) the two local theories at a phase boundary share the same stress-energy tensor, they share the same unitary representation of the conformal group on the Hilbert space.
 So the field operators of the theory on one side of the phase boundary can be translated to the other side by the translation unitaries -- where they will in general fail to coincide with the fields of the theory on the other side.
-It is important to notice that the Hilbert space necessarily supports both sets of fields everywhere in Minkowski spacetime, but on either side of the boundary only one of them correspond to physical observables.
+It is important to notice that the Hilbert space necessarily supports both sets of fields everywhere in Minkowski spacetime, but on either side of the boundary only one of them represents physical observables.
 The algebra generated by both sets of fields will in general fail to be local.

 The first aim of this paper is to develop the algebraic framework to describe quantum field theories with phase boundaries that are compatible with the Einstein Principle of Causality.
 We shall address this issue in the case of 2D conformal QFT, where the available mathematical tools are most powerful, and where the most interesting classification results can be established.